Share price: 6,075.00 details

 Remuneration Committee

 The principal responsibilities of the Remuneration Committee include reviewing the Group’s policy relating to remuneration of the Chairman, executive Directors and the Company Secretary; determining the terms of employment of the Chairman, executive Directors and Company Secretary with a view to ensuring that those individuals are fairly and responsibly rewarded; and approving compensation packages or arrangements following the severance of any executive Director’s service contract.
 The Remuneration Committee is chaired by Alison McFayden.
-The other member is Frederic Vuilleumier.
+The other member is Alec Hayley.

 Nominations and Governance Committee